jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 <img alt="Screen shot of code with tool tip showing an inherited doc" src="image-1.png" width="500" />

 It works!
-But there's still repeated comments in the `Element` base class!
+But there's still all that comment in the `Element` base class!
 Oh no!
 Now what?

 Reuse the Comments!
 -------------------

 `<inheritdoc>` is very flexible.
 You can use the `cref` attribute to point at any member you want.
-This comes out handy for our constructor to brush away any repeated text:
+This comes out handy for our constructor to brush away some more repeated text:

 ```cs
 /// <summary>